ir-uam/RELISON/docs/source/sna/metrics/graph.rst

 Parameters
 ^^^^^^^^^^

-* *orientation*: selection for the degree to use.
+* :code:`orientation`: selection for the degree to use.

-    * IN: we take the incoming neighbors of the users.
+    * :code:`IN`: we take the incoming neighbors of the users.
-    * OUT: we take the outgoing neighbors of the users.
+    * :code:`OUT`: we take the outgoing neighbors of the users.
-    * UND: we take the incoming and outgoing neighbors of the users.
+    * :code:`UND`: we take the incoming and outgoing neighbors of the users.
-    * MUTUAL: we take those neighbors who are both incoming and outgoing at the same time.
+    * :code:`MUTUAL`: we take those neighbors who are both incoming and outgoing at the same time.

 Configuration file
 ^^^^^^^^^^^^^^^^^^